-I check social media when I’m ready and in a positive mindset.
+I check social media when I’m ready and in a positive space.
 It’s refreshing to have a quiet phone when you want to rest.

 Outsource Your Work

-As creators, we wear all of the hats.
-It can become exhausting being your own photographer, editor, makeup artist, stylist, and administrator.
-This is when outsourcing your tasks can be beneficial!
+As creators, we wear all of the hats for our brand.
+It can become exhausting being your own photographer, editor, makeup artist, and administrator.

 Whether you want to hire someone to answer emails, run your social media platforms, take your pictures, or edit your content, outsourcing your work will free up your schedule.